 On August 27, the Airbus A330-300 (B-5859, built in 2014) aircraft caught fire at Beijing Capital International Airport.
 The fire broke out in the front cargo compartment.

-Airbus A330-300 Air China had operated flight #CA976 on Singapore-Beijing route.
-After the plane reached the landing gate, a dense smoke engulfed the aircraft, and the flames spread from the cargo area.
-The fire started during the landing process.
-There are rumors that the plane was actually ready for the flight to Tokyo, and the passengers were boarding.
+The Airbus A330-300 Air China had operated flight # CA976, on the route Singapore - Beijing.
+After the plane reached the landing gate, thick smoke engulfed the aircraft, and the flames spread from the cargo area.
+The fire broke out during the landing process.
+There are rumors that the plane was actually ready to fly to Tokyo, and the passengers were on board.

 Airbus A330-300 Air China caught fire